 Visit the Russian Orthodox Church

-The Russian Orthodox Church is located in Al Maskobiyeh Street in Hebron, which is two kilometers away from the Hebron city center.
-The Church was originally built in 1871 AD around an old oak tree.
+The Russian Orthodox Church is located on Al Maskobiyeh Street in Hebron, two kilometres from the city centre.
+It was initially built in 1871 AD around an old oak tree.
 It is the only church in the city of Hebron.
 The view from the church is remarkable.
-On clear days, you can actually enjoy the view cross the Judean hills, extending to the Dead Sea.
+On clear days, you can actually enjoy the view across the Judean hills, extending to the Dead Sea.

 Opening hours: